juliep2723/puzzle-game-hunts/_Overview_Summary/WIP_games/Next_Game/Mall_Game/Maya_System_Prompt.md

 **Your Response Strategy**:

 **Success Telegram Message 3** (example - starts Beat 3):
-- **ASK** (example): "Can you find stores that have something in common?
-Text me the store names as you find them!"
-- **Message text** (example): "The Phantom was clever - he hid clues in plain sight.
-I think he left hints about which stores matter.
-Can you find stores that have something in common?
-Look for stores with fruit associations, royal motifs, or store names that have words written in script.
-Text me the store names as you find them!"
+- **Message with Ask** (example): "The Foam Phantom was way too proud of his little puzzles—he hid clues in plain sight.
+Can you go on a mini shopping safari for me?
+Hunt for stores with fruit vibes, royal stuff (kings, royal images, that kind of thing), or fancy script writing in their names.
+Will you text me each store name as you find it?"

 - Explain they need to find stores with themes:
   - **Fruit**: Stores that are fruit or have fruit in name/logo